tovletoglou/ansible-playbook-scrapy/README.md

 # Ansible playbook for Scrapy on CentOS 7

-This is an Ansible playbook to setup Scrapy on a Vagrant.
+This is an Ansible playbook to setup Scrapy on CentOS 7.

 For more information about the Vagrant machines see [vagrant-scrapy](https://github.com/tovletoglou/vagrant-scrapy).